 Palmer Report has a tendency to report political developments days, weeks, or even months before those same stories show up on cable news.
 It’s not that we have a crystal ball; it’s just that corporate news outlets are notoriously slow when it comes to reporting stories that aren’t yet trendy.
 We always state what our sources are, we tell you how tight we think the sourcing is, and we include supporting links whenever possible.
-But it still creates a situation where certain people think our articles are somehow “fake news” because they haven’t yet heard the same thing reported by their favorite cable news host.
-So as a reminder, here’s a partial list of the times in which Palmer Report was early to a story, and then was subsequently vindicated by the major news outlets or by real world developments:
+But some of those same lazy news outlets try to fight back by falsely and shamefully accusing us of being “fake news.”
+So to set the record straight, here’s a partial list of the times in which Palmer Report was early to a story, and then was subsequently vindicated by the major news outlets or by real world developments:

 Betsy DeVos and the Russian email server: Back on February 11th, Palmer Report was the first to report that the Trump Tower Russian email server was also communicating with a company controlled by Donald Trump’s Education Secretary Betsy DeVos and her husband.
 We sleuthed this out by connecting various details that were scattered across internet.
 At the time we were able to easily prove what we were reporting, but we still faced pushback (link).
 On March 10th, CNN finally reported the same story and splashed the words “Breaking News” across the screen despite being a month late to the story (link).

 Michael Flynn immunity: Back on March 25th, I wrote an opinion piece (clearly marked as “Opinion”) in which I laid out the circumstantial evidence that led me to believe Flynn was trying to work with the Feds in the Trump-Russia scandal (link).
 One week later, Flynn publicly offered to cut a deal, requesting immunity.